-- Suitable: Does the system satisfy the requirements and represent the best way of doing things for our business? - > Adequate: Is the system fit for its current purpose? - > Effective: Does the system enable the right things to be done?
+- Suitable: Does the system satisfy the requirements and represent the best way of doing things for our business? - Adequate: Is the system fit for its current purpose? - Effective: Does the system enable the right things to be done?
 Is it driving continuous improvement?

 Formal meeting minutes are prepared.
-The previous management review meeting resulted in seven actions that were formally issued for follow-up by the applicable functional lead(s), and were tracked to closure in the Action Tracking System (ATS).
-Five actions were for additional data review in greater detail in separate meetings with a targeted group of people.
-One action was to improve the presentation of data, and one action was related to improved communication of the EHS Mission Statement.
+The previous management review meeting resulted in five actions that were formally issued for follow-up by the applicable functional lead(s), and were tracked to closure in the Action Tracking System (ATS).
+Three actions were related to improved communication and/or review of data.
+These included one action to add a year over year review of the number of non-conformances from self-assessments and audits for future management review meetings, another action to change the order of items in the EHS mission statement to convey the importance of nuclear safety culture, and third, to create a formal event sharing process to ensure sites are learning lessons from each other's incidents.
+The fourth action was to revise a chart included in the management review and the fifth was to develop a means to trigger the separation of Fuel Handling & Engineered Solutions details in future years.
 No systemic deficiencies were noted.
 Overall, the implemented management system for the licensed activity program was considered suitable, adequate and effectively implemented.
 Continuous improvement remains a priority.